Hi. I’m Lauren.

 After that, people usually assume I want to write for Lonely Planet (I don’t) and tell me how lucky I am to travel so much.
 Also they look at me suspiciously, like they don’t believe travel writing can be a real course of study (it is).

-Here’s the thing, though: luck has nothing to do with it.
+Here’s the thing, though: while I am lucky in many respects, that doesn’t tell the whole story.
 What they don’t know is that my post-university life has been a series of lateral movements, both professionally and geographically.

 I’ve had more than 30 jobs in 6 countries, including: